 “In a back corner was an old World War II teletype machine,” Hughes remembered the caller saying. “‘Do you want it?’
 And we said yes.”

 Initially not excited — the museum has a teletype machine — he was shocked when the donation arrived.
 It required several men to haul it inside; a metal monstrosity.

 “It was a dog-tag machine and we don’t have one of those,” Hughes said.
 “That was a find.”

 On this afternoon, he cleaned other fresh donations arrayed on a conference table — an U.S. Air Force survival blade, a cut-down World War I bayonet from 1918, a British Army bayonet and old leather covers and scabbards.
 A Vietnam-era bayonet looked longer, blacker and evil.

 “Sometimes it’s pretty quiet,” Hughes said of his and curator Greg Parson’s duty hours.
 “Then it rains and here they come.”

 “They” are retired or active military families visiting Camp Blanding’s recreation area.
 Boy Scout and Cub Scout troops also camp on the base.

-“They come in and the adults have this ‘help me,’ look on their faces,” said Hughes, laughing at circumstance.
+“They come in and the adults have this ‘help me,’ look on their faces,” Hughes said with a smile.

 He has the antidote.
 After negotiating the museum, head outside to gawk at tanks, armored troop carriers, field ambulances and airplanes.
-Pause at memorials honoring Camp Blanding alumni, then head east on S.R.16 toward Penney Farms, conceived in 1926 by department-store baron J. C. Penney as a retirement haven.
-It appears vital still, with residents zipping along oak-shaded lanes in golf carts.
+Pause at memorials honoring Camp Blanding alumni.

 For more information about Florida’s military history, visit vivaflorida.org/Explore/Victory-Florida